MuhammadRidha7/Shia-vs-Sunni/README.md

 They set her house on fire and caused Muhsin to be miscarried. \
 `Isbat ul-Wasiyah, page 143`

-Umar hit Fatima and caused Muhsin to be miscarried. \
-`Al-Wafi bil-Wafiyat, vol 5, page 347`

 Umar kicked Fatima and caused Muhsin to be miscarried. \
-`Lisan ul Mizan, by Ibn Hajar, vol 1, page 268`
+`Lisan ul-Mizan, by Ibn Hajar, vol 1, page 268`
 > Ibn Hajar rejects this hadith by saying Ibn Abi Darim, the person who narrated this, is from Rawafidh, but he is described in `Siyar A'lam an Nubala, vol 15, page 576 and vol 9, page 555` as being a virtuous Imam with a good memory and all of the six sahih books narrate from him.
 So either the sahih books aren't actually sahih, or Umar kicked Fatima and caused her to miscarry!

 **The Prophet (s):** \